Soheil Behnezhad

 I am an Assistant Professor of Computer Science at Northeastern University.

-Before joining Northeastern, I had a wonderful year at Stanford as a Motwani postdoc hosted by Moses Charikar, Aviad Rubinstein, Amin Saberi, and Li-Yang Tan.
-I got my PhD from UMD where I was advised by MohammadTaghi Hajiaghayi and my BSc from Sharif University.
+Before joining Northeastern, I was a Motwani postdoc at Stanford.
+I got my PhD from UMD and my BSc from Sharif University.

 Office: WVH 348